 From its inception, the Venice Commission has devoted particular attention to a number of key issues in the field of minority protection.
-At the request of various governments, the Venice Commission has in particular provided detailed expertises of draft legislations on national minorities.
-It has also prepared several opinions at the request of the Parliamentary Assembly of the Council of Europe and come up with a few thematic studies on its own initative.
+At the request of various governments, the Venice Commission has in particular provided detailed expertise of draft legislations on national minorities.
+It has also prepared several opinions at the request of the Parliamentary Assembly of the Council of Europe and come up with a few thematic studies on its own initiative.
 Furthermore, the Commission has organised scientific events with a view to helping shed light on the evolving international practice in this field.

-[In 2006 and 2007, the Venice Commission has continued its work on minority protection.
-The main emphasis has been put on the finalisation of a study on "Non-Citizens and Minority Rights" (CDL-AD(2007)001), which was adopted by the Commission at its 69th plenary session on 15-16 December 2006.
-This study aims at determining to what extent the citizenship requirement and/or other criteria are relevant to circumscribe the personal scope of rights, measures and facilities taken by the state authorities on behalf of minority groups and their members.
-It has been carried out on the basis of discussions held under the auspices of the Venice Commission with representatives of other international bodies dealing with minority protection, notably the Advisory Committee on the Framework Convention on National Minorities, the Working Group on Minorities within the UN Sub-Commission on Human Rights, the UN Independent Expert on Minority Issues, the Committee of Experts of the European Charter for Regional or Minority Languages, the Committee on Legal Affairs and Human Rights of the Parliamentary Assembly of the Council of Europe and the OSCE High Commissioner on National Minorities.
-The report contains a set of practice-oriented conclusions structured in five principles, on which the Commission intends to rely in the future when confronted with issues pertaining to the personal scope of minority rights.
+A study on "Non-Citizens and Minority Rights" (CDL-AD(2007)001) was adopted by the Commission at its 69th plenary session on 15-16 December 2006, aiming at determining to what extent the citizenship requirement and/or other criteria are relevant to circumscribe the personal scope of rights, measures and facilities taken by the state authorities on behalf of minority groups and their members.
+The study contains a set of practice-oriented conclusions and principles for the Commission's approach of issues pertaining to the personal scope of minority rights.
 The Venice Commission has in particular concluded that "attention should be shifted from the definition issue to the need for an unimpeded exercise of minority rights in practice.
 In this context, it needs to be stressed that the universal character of human rights, of which minority rights form part and parcel, does not exclude the legitimate existence of certain conditions placed on the access to specific minority rights.
-Citizenship should therefore not be regarded as as an element of the definition of the term "minority", but it is more appropriate for the States to regard it as a condition of access to certain minority riahts".
+Citizenship should therefore not be regarded as an element of the definition of the term "minority", but it is more appropriate for the States to regard it as a condition of access to certain minority rights".